 Look for Your Textbooks on Amazon

 Amazon has plenty of cheap college textbooks and e-books for sale.
+You may even qualify for a period of free shipping with Amazon Prime using your university email.
 Plus, when you are done using them, you can turn right back around and use the platform to sell them secondhand.

 You can also rent books from Amazon through the Amazon Rental platform.
 This option is generally way more affordable than buying your textbooks!

 eCampus.com is an old friend to college students.
-The company has been online and selling textbooks to students across the country since 1999.
+The company has been online and selling textbooks to students since 1999.
 You can choose from thousands of e-books and hard copies, and they throw in free shipping if you spend more than $35.

 Try Searching on Craigslist

-Craigslist is a great place to turn for any of your secondhand shopping needs, so try hopping on to find your college textbooks for cheap.
-You may just find a past student wanting to offload their copies!
+Craigslist is a great place for any of your secondhand shopping needs, so try hopping on to find your college textbooks for cheap.
+You may just find a past student wanting to offload their copies.